Pupil Premium Funding

 Swimming Provision and Outcomes

-The outcome for year 5 pupils in 2019 are as follows.
+The outcome for year 5 and year 6 pupils in 2021 are as follows.